 I also wanted to learn if he or others ever broke character.
 He replied, “Of course!
 None of us were immune.
 Usually though it was when people were simply being themselves.
 We had people try tickling us, lifting our kilts, blowing in our ears, telling us jokes, and worse.”

-My mother and I both enjoyed our afternoon at the Citadel.
+My mother and I both enjoyed our afternoon at the Citadel as part of our Nova Scotia 2 week road trip.
 Kids and seniors were fascinated by the history and the actors, where I was happy taking photos and enjoying the view.
 A great way to get a feeling for this city and the strategic spot it held for Canada.

 Website – Halifax Citadel